2025–26 Brighton & Hove Albion F.C. season

-The 2025–26 season is the 124th season in the history of Brighton & Hove Albion, and their ninth consecutive season in the Premier League.
-In addition to the domestic league, the club are also participating in the FA Cup and the EFL Cup.
+The 2025–26 season was the 124th season in the history of Brighton & Hove Albion, and their ninth consecutive season in the Premier League.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

+Brighton finished the league season in eighth place, qualifying for European football in the Conference League play-off stage.